 What do you do when Sauti za Busara calls your name?
-Yup, you answer.
+Well, you answer.
 Especially if it’s the second time in a row.
 You drop everything you’re doing and make your way to Zanzibar as soon as possible.
 After all, this is the biggest music festival in East Africa.

 It’s your first time using Tahmeed to travel from Nairobi to Dar es Salaam.
 You pay the same ticket price as other bus companies but it’s more luxurious with 3 instead of 4 seats per row.
 Everyone has enough leg space and an armrest, it doesn’t matter if you’re VIP or regular.

-As a solo traveller, it’s tempting to take the solo seat like a lone wolf.
-But there’s a high risk of getting lonely on the way.
+As a solo traveller, it’s tempting to take the solo seat like an independent lone wolf.
+But there’s a high risk of getting lonely along the way.
 So you end up sitting next to a woman who quickly reminds you of your mother – short hair, brown skin and cheery nature.
 By the Namanga border, you learn her youngest son attended the same high school as you, is learning his mother tongue as an adult, and loves driving fast like his mother once did.

 You agree with your new mother on many things.
-For example, fruits are the best snacks when travelling: you can eat as many as you want without getting fat, they are cheaper than your regular chips and chicken, and there’s a low risk of food poisoning.
+For example, fruits are the best snacks when travelling: you can eat as many as you want without getting fat, they are cheaper than your regular chips and chicken, and there’s a lower risk of food poisoning.

 Conversation and food keep you going through the 16-hour journey with a few bathroom breaks.
 Of course, flying is faster and more convenient than being stuck on the road all day long.
 But you will miss the beauty of God’s creation, which you have a front-row seat to thanks to the wide clean windows.
 You marvel at the carpeted rolling plains, green wrinkled hills whose tops kiss the clouds, natural rivers flowing underneath the road, and lone baobab trees punctuating the long sentences of sisal plantation.